marcelvenema/marcelvenema.github.io/content/blog/2024/devops/problems-solved-with-artifact-repository/index.md

 <!--more-->
 {{< image src="stacked-containers-background-2023-11-27-05-10-05-utc.jpg" alt="" >}}

 On a project I had a discussion about the implementation of an artifact repository.
-Everybody was more or less convinced to use it, but instead of start with a design and implement it, the project lead wanted to have a list which problems an artifact repository will solve so the team can decide if a repository is usefull and fulfill the needs.
+Everybody was more or less convinced to use it, but instead of start with a design and implement it, the project lead wanted to have a list which problems an artifact repository solves so the team can decide if a repository is useful and fulfill their needs.
 I was a bit confused, because corporate architecture already dictates the usage of an artifact repository, including specific brands and versions.

 Here is a list which problems are solved with an artifact repository: